todd-beckman/gridland/tetris/README.md

       Subseqeuent holds function as expected.

 Not implemented requirements of the Tetris Guideline:
+* Lock delay.
+This was originally in the game but kept causing problems.
 * Music and sound effects.
 * Only Keyboard control.
-* Score and line counter.
+* Score counter.
 * Pause.
 * Restart game.